Walid Raad: Awards

 In 2019, Raad won the Aachen Art Prize but the prize was rescinded after he refused to denounce the BDS movement which calls for a cultural boycott of Israel.
-In 2004-5, Raad was a Fellow of the Vera List Center for Art and Politics.
+In 2004–5, Raad was a Fellow of the Vera List Center for Art and Politics.

+He is also a recipient of the 2016 Infinity Award: Art, 2011 Hasselblad Award, 2007 The Alpert Award in the Arts (First Prize) and Deutsche Börse Photography First Prize.

+In 2002 Raad received first prizes at the Onion City Experimental Film and Video Festival, the Vidarte 2002 Festival in Mexico, and at the Oneiras Film and Video Festival in Portugal.
+He is also the recipient of the 2002 Media Arts Awards special prize and the 2001 Video Ex first prize.